RedisBloom/RedisBloom/docs/commands/cf.addnx.md

 Adds an item to a cuckoo filter if the item did not exist previously; creating the filter if it does not exist.

-This command is equivalent to a `CF.EXISTS` + `CF.ADD` command.
+This command is similar to `CF.EXISTS` + `CF.ADD` commands.
 It does not add an item into the filter if its fingerprint already exists and therefore better utilizes the available capacity.

 <note><b>Notes:</b>